-To electronically submit Form 990-N, Electronic Notice (e-Postcard) for Tax-Exempt Organizations Not Required to File Form 990 or Form 990EZ, use the Form 990-N Electronic Filing System (e-Postcard).
+Form 990-N, Electronic Notice (e-Postcard) for Tax-Exempt Organizations Not Required to File Form 990 or Form 990EZ, must be submitted electronically.

 - The Form 990-N electronic-filing system moved from Urban Institute’s website to IRS.gov in February 2016.
 All filers must register at IRS.gov prior to filing their next Form 990-N. This is a one-time registration; you won’t be asked to register again when filing next year.

 - Form 990-N must be completed and filed electronically.
 There is no paper form.

 - Form 990-N filers may choose to file a complete Form 990 or Form 990-EZ instead.

 - Use the Form 990-N Electronic Filing System (e-Postcard) User Guide while registering and filing.

 Most common problems can be avoided by following the User Guide.